Minnesota football team ends boycott, will play in bowl

 University identified players

-The university said in a statement that 10 players were suspended indefinitely Tuesday.
+The university said in a statement that 10 players were suspended indefinitely on Tuesday.

-The university named the 10 players, but CNN is not naming them because they were not charged with any crimes and it's not clear why they were suspended.
+The university named the players, but CNN is not naming them because they were not charged with any crimes and it's not clear why they were suspended.
+Four were suspended for several games earlier this season.

-Four of the players were suspended for several games earlier this season.
+Minnesota players began skipping football activities Thursday and threatened to boycott the bowl game.

-Kaler said in a statement Friday night that student-athletes are held to a high standard of conduct and when those standards are unmet, "there are consequences."
+Kaler said in a statement that student-athletes are held to a high standard of conduct and when those standards are unmet, "there are consequences."

 He called the suspensions an athletics department decision based on values.